California State Route 91: Route description

+Route 91 is defined in section 391, subdivision (a), of the California Streets and Highways Code, and that the highway is "Vermont Avenue at the eastern city limits of Gardena to Route 215 in Riverside via Santa Ana Canyon".
+Control of the former western segment of Route 91 to Hermosa Beach was relinquished by the state to local jurisdictions, and subdivision (b) mandates that it is no longer eligible to be re-adopted as a state highway.

 From the Harbor Freeway (I-110) to its interchange with the Long Beach Freeway (I-710) in northern Long Beach, SR 91 is named the Gardena Freeway.
 Between the Long Beach Freeway and its interchange with the Santa Ana Freeway (I-5) in Buena Park, it is named the Artesia Freeway.
 From the Santa Ana Freeway to its eastern terminus at the interchange of the Pomona, Moreno Valley, and Escondido Freeways, it is named the Riverside Freeway.
+In addition, southern Californians usually refer to the entire route as "the 91".

 Control cities on the route vary by location.
 When traveling westbound between SR 60/I-215 and the Orange County line, the listed control city is "Beach Cities".
 With SR 241 heading towards Irvine, Laguna Beach, and the rest of south Orange County, the control city becomes Los Angeles between the Orange–Riverside county line and I-5.
 I-5 directs travelers to Los Angeles, so between I-5 and Pioneer Boulevard, the control city is Artesia.
 Between Pioneer Boulevard and SR 1, the control city becomes Beach Cities again; besides Carmenita Road in Cerritos, the control city is in Long Beach.
 Heading eastbound, the control city for the entire route is Riverside.
 The Beach Cities control city may have to do with SR 91's former western terminus in Hermosa Beach.

 SR 91 is part of the California Freeway and Expressway System and is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
 SR 91 is part of the State Scenic Highway System from SR 55 to the east city limit of Anaheim, in the western part of the Santa Ana Canyon, and is eligible for the system through the canyon to Interstate 15.